awsdocs/amazon-migrationhub-user-guide/doc_source/API_PutResourceAttributes.md

 **Important**
 Keep in mind that subsequent calls to PutResourceAttributes will override previously stored attributes\.
 For example, if it is first called with a MAC address, but later, it is desired to *add* an IP address, it will then be required to call it with *both* the IP and MAC addresses to prevent overriding the MAC address\.
-Note the instructions regarding the special use case of the [ `ResourceAttributeList` ](https://docs.aws.amazon.com/migrationhub/latest/ug/API_PutResourceAttributes.html#migrationhub-PutResourceAttributes-request-ResourceAttributeList) parameter when specifying any "VM" related value\.
+Note the instructions regarding the special use case of the [https://docs.aws.amazon.com/migrationhub/latest/ug/API_PutResourceAttributes.html#migrationhub-PutResourceAttributes-request-ResourceAttributeList](https://docs.aws.amazon.com/migrationhub/latest/ug/API_PutResourceAttributes.html#migrationhub-PutResourceAttributes-request-ResourceAttributeList) parameter when specifying any "VM" related value\.

 **Note**
 Because this is an asynchronous call, it will always return 200, whether an association occurs or not\.
 To confirm if an association was found based on the provided details, call `ListDiscoveredResources`\.